Pediatric Liver Transplant

 Specialists in the UCLA Health Pediatric Liver Transplant Program have performed more than 900 children’s liver transplants.
 This makes us one of the largest and most well-established liver-transplant centers in the country.

-Expertise in pediatric techniques: The UCLA liver transplant team has specialists have helped expand donor options through developing new surgical techniques.
+Expertise in pediatric techniques: The UCLA liver transplant team has specialists that have helped expand donor options through developing new surgical techniques.
 For example, we offer adult-to-child living donor liver transplants.
 We also perform split-liver transplants, in which we can split a donor liver into two portions for two different patients.

 Seamless care transitions: Before, during and after the transplant, the UCLA liver transplant team walks your family through each step in your child’s treatment journey.
 Dedicated Child Life Specialists connect your family with others who have experienced similar journeys.
 They also support your family through recovery and rehabilitation.
 When the time comes, we have a specific process in place to help your child transition smoothly into adult care.